 Once your board accelerated to a reasonable cruising speed, a lot less power is necessary to keep you going.
 Let us say 200W on average.
 Under these conditions your battery will last for 360Wh / 200W = 1.8 hours, i.e. 108 minutes.

 How much power your motors actually consume depends on wind, wheels, your weight, climb, ground and speed – thus is not sure.
 Hence, the range is not really sure and therefore difficult to compare between skateboards.

-That is why you should not only pay attention to the range of an electric skateboard but also the battery´s capacity measured in Wh, being the power your electric skateboard has actually available.
+So finally, I hope I made this clear: Do not only pay attention to the range of an electric skateboard but also the battery´s capacity measured in Wh, being the power your electric skateboard has actually available.